zhuoyu/gettingandcleanningdataproject/README.md

-# gettingandcleanningdataproject
-getting and cleanning data course project

 ## Explanation about the R script

-# "The Run_analysis script goes in the UCI directory which also contains the train and test folders"
+## The Run_analysis script goes in the UCI directory which also contains the train and test folders

 ### The R code has 6 steps:
 Step 0: load the data files into R